What are ERISA Bonds?

 The primary responsibility of fiduciaries is to run the plan solely in the interest of participants and beneficiaries and for the exclusive purpose of providing benefits and paying plan expenses.
 Fiduciaries must act prudently and must diversify the plan’s investments in order to minimize the risk of large losses.
 In addition, they must follow the terms of plan documents to the extent that your plans terms are consistent with ERISA.
 They also must avoid conflicts of interest.
 In other words, they may not engage in transactions on behalf of your plan that benefit parties related to the plan, such as other fiduciaries, services providers, or the plan sponsor.

 Fiduciaries who do not follow these principles of conduct may be personally liable to restore any losses to the plan, or to restore any profits made through improper use of plan assets.
 Courts may take whatever action is appropriate against fiduciaries who breach their duties under ERISA including their removal.

-NFP Surety is the leading provider of ERISA bonds, and we bond in all states.
-If you need to obtain an ERISA bond, or need information about ERISA bonding, please feel free to give us a call, or apply online.
+NFP Surety is the leading provider of ERISA Fidelity bonds, and we bond in all states.
+If you need to obtain a bond, please feel free to give us a call, or apply online.
 You may also contact the regional office of the United States Dept. of Labor’s Employee Benefits Security Administration (EBSA) for assistance by calling toll-free 1.866.444.EBSA (3272).
 A listing of EBSA regional offices can be found at www.dol.gov/ebsa.